-Finally, travel insurance will work: many expatriates think that they can save on expat health insurance for a few weeks thanks to their travel insurance.
-But if there’s a problem, the insurer will ask you to justify your travel conditions, show a return ticket, your type of accommodation, social-welfare reimbursements, etc. If they find out that your stay has lasted more than 90 days, and is a short trip, they will refuse to cover you.
+Finally, travel insurance will not work: many expatriates think that they can save on expat health insurance for a few weeks thanks to their travel insurance.
+But if there’s a problem, the insurer will ask you to justify your travel conditions, show a return ticket, your type of accommodation, social-welfare reimbursements, etc. If they find out that your stay has lasted more than 90 days, and is not a short trip, they will refuse to cover you.

 Its possible to sign up for health insurance from China if you are already there.
 However, we always recommend you to do it before your departure to avoid a waiting period, have more options, register paperwork more easily, and take your time (rather than rush your decision).

 Signing up for expatriate health insurance is more complex than for a traditional insurance, so we advise applying at least 30 days before your departure or the desired start date of your contract.

 Taking out an expatriate health insurance policy does not exempt you from the obligation of signing up for local health insurance.